nmalvankar/jenkins-maven-agent-jdk11/README.md

 # Configuration

+Create a new image stream in the openshift namespace

+`oc import-image jenkins-maven-agent-jdk11 --from=quay.io/nmalvankar/jenkins-maven-agent-jdk11 --confirm`

-In Jenkins administration, add a new Kubernetes Pod Template (or change an existing one) to use the image `nmalvankar/jenkins-maven-agent-jdk11`
+In Jenkins administration, add a new Kubernetes Pod Template (or change an existing one) to use the imagestream

+`image-registry.openshift-image-registry.svc:5000/openshift/jenkins-maven-agent-jdk11`

 ![Configuration](config-screenshot.png)